syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 #### Chart Details

-Number of Y values per point – 1.
+Number of Y values per point - 1.

 Number of Series - Two or More.

 SupportMarker – No.

-Cannot be Combined with - Doughnut, Pie, Bar, Stacked Bar charts, Polar, Radar, Pyramid, or Funnel.
+Cannot be combined with - Doughnut, Pie, Bar, Stacked Bar charts, Polar, Radar, Pyramid, or Funnel.

 {% tabs %}